 This entire area's zoning, on both this application and the Tribe's other pending application, is Agricultural and Residential in nature.
 State and local government have made decisions based off what would normally occur in these zones, so radical departures from this will likely trigger large amounts of resources to be expended in mitigation.
 These developments are outside the scope of what has been considered in plans and could lead to jurisdictional confusion.
+Despite the Tribe's stated intent to maintain the same use on the specified parcels currently under review, past experience with cannabis and commercial development have demonstrated the County must consider that these operations could ultimately expand in years to come.
 Given the current information available, the County has concerns that the infrastructure in this surrounding area may not be sufficient.